-This summer sees the finale of a spectacular touring art installation of over 2000 ticking clocks; forming a surreal imagined landscape in Penrhyn Castle's derelict, unloved rooms.
+This summer sees the finale of a spectacular touring art installation of over 5000 ticking clocks in Penrhyn Castle's derelict, unloved rooms.

 'Harrison's Garden' by renowned artist Luke Jerram is inspired by the clock maker John Harrison who struggled for decades to make navigation at sea safer, by creating the most accurate clock the world had ever seen.

 Would he ever have imagined that there would be clocks in almost every room of every house and that they would shape society so profoundly?

 A feast for the eyes... and ears

 The clocks will be placed in the derelict third floor of the keep at Penrhyn and grouped to form patterns and shapes along the surfaces - all set to different times so that visitors will hear a musical delight of ticking, clicking and chiming throughout the day.